LukeHeuser/notes/Java/java_basics.md

 ### Yield in a switch statement

+The key word `yield` was created specifically for enhanced switch statments because the term return does not work.

 **When to use a yield**

 * The switch statement is being used as a switc hexpression returning a value